 Grooming And Maintenance

-After the growing season ends by frost, remove the Peruvian daffodil bulbs and store in a warm place over 60° degrees.
+After the growing season ends with frost, remove the Peruvian daffodil bulbs and store them in a warm place over 60° degrees.

 In the South, store the bulbs in peat or dry sand in a location where freezing weather will not reach them.

 Farther north Peruvian daffodils should be stored and protected like gladiolus or dahlias in winter.
-Store them in some kind of insulating material like peat or dry sand to keep the roots from withering.
+Store them in some insulating material like peat or dry sand to keep the roots from withering.

 A gardener in Virginia shared that he never takes up his spider lilies in the winter.
 Although there is some winter-killing, the bulbs multiply so rapidly it makes little difference.